debjitl45/day4/README.md

 Q12.
-How can we override default properties in Spring Boot?
+How can we override default properties in Spring Boot?<br>
 Spring Boot advocate convention over configuration.
 Spring Boot externalize application configurations through application.properties file.
 These properties work as default values for the Spring Boot application.

 To override these default values, Spring Boot provides the following options.